Woosmap/geofencing-ios-sdk/doc/APIsRequest.md

 ```swift
 WoosmapGeofencing.shared.setPoiRadius(radius: 200.0)
 ```
-or set the radius of the region by defining the parameter name of the user_properties from the reponse :
+or choose the user_properties subfield that corresponds to radius value of the geofence:
 ```swift
 WoosmapGeofencing.shared.setPoiRadius(radius: "radiusPOI")
 ```